 My maternal grandfather, Wallace Betts Dingman, b 1881 – d 1920, was the first of several relatives to “escape” from life on the farm to working on the railroad.
 He grew up with his twin brother, Walter, on the farm of Andrew and Mary (Betts) Dingman in Williamsfield Township, Ashtabula County, Ohio.
 The family is listed in Williamsfield in the 1900 Census.

-I can’t be sure exactly when Wallace began working for a railroad, but we know form the 1910 Census that he was living in Conneaut, Ohio, with his wife, Grace (listed as Maud [sic]), and daughter, Mary (listed as Bernice [sic]), working as a brakeman for a “steam railway.”
+I can’t be sure exactly when Wallace began working for a railroad, but we know from the 1910 Census that he was living in Conneaut, Ohio, with his wife, Grace (listed as Maud [sic]), and daughter, Mary (listed as Bernice [sic]), working as a brakeman for a “steam railway.”
 Wallace and Grace were married in Andover, Ashtabula County, Ohio on 28 Sep 1905, and it is likely that he landed his first railroad job around then.

 On his WWI draft registration card, filled out on 6 Sep 1918, he lists his occupation as switchman for the BL&E Railroad [a short-haul railroad named the Bessemer and Lake Erie Railroad hauling iron ore between Conneaut and Bessemer, Pennsylvania.